potatoman2023/DynamoScripts/README.md

 ### Built With

-> **POTATOMAN:** ABSOLUTE CONFIDENCE IN NOT KNOWING A PROGRAMING LANGUAGE AND THE HELP OF LOADS OF RESEARCHING AND STICHING STUFF AROUND.
+> **POTATOMAN:** ABSOLUTE CONFIDENCE IN NOT KNOWING ANYTHING AND EVERYTHING WITH THE HELP OF LOADS OF RESEARCHING AND STICHING STUFF AROUND.

 ## Getting Started